blurry-dev/blurry/docs/content/getting-started/quick-start.md

 A Blurry project uses a simple directory structure consisting of a `content` directory for [Markdown](https://daringfireball.net/projects/markdown/) site content and a `templates` directory for [Jinja](https://jinja.palletsprojects.com/en/) templates used to generate HTML pages from that Markdown content.
 Blurry outputs a built site into `dist/` by default, and this is configurable in [Blurry's settings](../configuration/settings.md).

-Blurry's directory structure is used as the website's navigation structure by converting `index.md` files into `index.html` files, and other Markdown files, like `about.md`, into a directory with a single `index.html` file, like `about/index.html`, which makes for clean, SEO-friendly URLs.
+Blurry's directory structure is used as the website's navigation structure, with just a little magic:

+- `index.md` files generate `index.html` files
+- other Markdown files, like `about.md`, generate a file like `about/index.html`, which makes for clean, SEO-friendly URLs
+- files that end with `.jinja` are processed with [Jinja](https://jinja.palletsprojects.com/en/stable/) and generate a file with the `.jinja` extension removed, like `feed.xml.jinja` -> `feed.xml`
+- images are copied and generated at multiple sizes.
+See [Content: Images](../content/images.md) for more information
+- other files are copied as-is

 For example, this Blurry project: